The Canadian Canoe Museum Canadian Canoe Museum Logo

 Where can I stay?

 Whatever your accommodation preference, you will find it in the Kawarthas.
 There are a range of resorts, bed and breakfasts, hotels, motels, lakeside resorts, campgrounds and trailer parks in Peterborough and the surrounding region.
-A good place to start is to search accommodations and services at the Peterborough & the Kawarthas Tourism web site.
+A good place to start is to search at the Peterborough & the Kawarthas Tourism web site.

 For a complete list of Peterborough accommodations, you can contact the Greater Peterborough Chamber of Commerce at: